yasufum/spp-tmp/docs/guides/spp_vf/use_cases/usecase1.rst

 Login to VMs
 ~~~~~~~~~~~~

-Now, you can login to VMs.
+Now, you can login to VMs from the remote host1.

 .. code-block:: console